-President-Elect Donald Trump returned to Milwaukee on Tuesday, as part of his “thank you” tour of several battleground states during the presidential campaign.
+President-Elect Donald Trump returned to Milwaukee Tuesday, as part of his “thank you” tour of several battleground states during the presidential campaign.

 During the rally, Trump thanked his Wisconsin supporters and explained how he planned to “make America great again” by creating jobs to make America a “rich nation.”